leegarner-glfusion/sitemap/README.md

 Global sitemap configuration is done through the glFusion Configuration panel.
 There are currently only three configuration options:
 1. Sitemap Name
     * A semicolon-delimited list of filenames to use for the XML sitemap files.
-  * A filename beginning with "mobile" creats a mobile version of the sitemap.
+    * A filename beginning with "mobile" creates a mobile version of the sitemap.
     * Default: sitemap.xml;mobile.xml
 1. Who can view the online sitemap
     * Determines whether anonymous users can view the HTML sitemap page at {site_url}/sitemap/.
-Has no effect on access to the XML sitemap files.
+    * Has no effect on access to the XML sitemap files.
+    * Options:
       * All Users (Default)
       * Logged-In Users Only
       * No Access (Also disables the plugin menu)
 1. Automatically add new plugins?
     * If "Yes", then newly-installed plugins which provide a sitemap driver will be added to the sitemaps.
     * Default: Yes

 ## Plugin Integration
 A collection of sitemap drivers for the bundled plugins is included in the